LucasHenriqueDiniz/AutoWabba/README.md

 - Microsoft Edge or Edge WebView2 Runtime
 - Nexus Mods account (must be logged in within Wabbajack)

-## Download
+## Installation

-1. Download the latest release from [GitHub Releases](https://github.com/LucasHenriqueDiniz/AutoWabba/releases)
+1. Download the latest release from the download button above
 2. Extract the ZIP file to a location of your choice

 ## Usage